headforwards-spd/headforwards-website/src/pages/info-pages/collaboration.md

     isRightImage: true
     isTwoColumns: false
     type: image-copy-component
-    title: 'The right team for each project '
+    title: "The right team for each project"
     image: /uploads/headforwards-16.jpg
   - quote: >-
       We want to be a partner to our clients, to develop long-term relationships